John Scott, 1st Earl of Eldon: Member of Parliament

+Lord High Chancellor

 In 1799, the office of chief justice of the Court of Common Pleas falling vacant, Sir John Scott's claim to it was not overlooked; and after seventeen years' service in the Lower House, he entered the House of Lords as Baron Eldon.

 In February 1801, the ministry of Pitt was succeeded by that of Addington, and the chief justice now ascended the woolsack.

 The chancellorship was given to him professedly on account of his notorious anti-Catholic zeal.

 From the Treaty of Amiens (1802) until 1804, Lord Eldon appears to have interfered little in politics.

 In the latter year we find him conducting the negotiations which resulted in the dismissal of Addington and the recall of Pitt to office as prime minister.

 Lord Eldon was continued in office as chancellor under Pitt; but the new administration was of short duration, for on 23 January 1806 Pitt died, worn out with the anxieties of office, and his ministry was succeeded by a coalition, under Lord Grenville.
 The death of Fox, who became foreign secretary and leader of the House of Commons, soon, however, broke up the Grenville administration; and in the spring of 1807 Lord Eldon once more, under the Duke of Portland's administration, returned to the woolsack, which, from that time, he continued to occupy for about twenty years, swaying the cabinet.